 Back on set as Marlon wraps at 4:00PM, Charlie grabs the bags and walks him back to the car.
 As he drops his boss back by the house, Charlie asks if it's okay for him to cut out early to make dinner plans with his girlfriend Sandra.
 Marlon tells him it's cool, go have fun, he'll see him tomorrow for the production meeting.

 Unfortunately, Marlon's generous mood doesn't last long.
-Just as Charlie is sitting down to a romantic good-bye dinner at Sandra’s pad, his phone rings.
-Sandra begs him not to answer, but she knows it's a lost cause.
-It is his job to respond at all hours of the day, no matter what it may be interrupting.
+At 5:35PM, just as Charlie and Sandra are sitting down to a romantic dinner at his favorite restaurant, his phone rings.
+His girlfriend half-heartedly jokes that he shouldn't answer, but she knows it's a lost cause.
+It's his job to respond at all hours of the day, no matter what it may be interrupting.